elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-indirect-data-differ-from-direct-data-and-what-are-its-potential-uses.md

 url: /learn/computer-science/questions/how-does-indirect-data-differ-from-direct-data-and-what-are-its-potential-uses
 score: -1.0
 related_article1:
-    id: 161707
+    id: 161508
-    title: What are the differences between transaction processing systems, management information systems, and decision support systems?
+    title: >-
+        What is the difference between a hash total and a control total in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-differences-between-transaction-processing-systems-management-information-systems-and-decision-support-systems
+    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
 related_article2:
-    id: 161679
+    id: 161697
+    title: >-
-    title: What are the main components of an information system and how do they interact?
+        What are the characteristics of online processing, and what are its advantages and disadvantages?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-are-the-characteristics-of-online-processing-and-what-are-its-advantages-and-disadvantages
 related_article3:
-    id: 161500
+    id: 161431
-    title: What are the purposes of IPsec, SSH, and TLS/SSL in encryption protocols?
+    title: >-
+        How does indirect data differ from direct data, and what are some examples of its uses?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-purposes-of-ipsec-ssh-and-tlsssl-in-encryption-protocols
+    url: /learn/computer-science/questions/how-does-indirect-data-differ-from-direct-data-and-what-are-some-examples-of-its-uses
 related_article4:
-    id: 161508
+    id: 161706
-    title: What is the difference between a hash total and a control total in error detection?
+    title: >-
+        What are the main components of an information system, and how do they interact?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
+    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
 related_article5:
-    id: 161436
+    id: 161434
+    title: >-
-    title: What is the significance of completeness in information quality, and what factors can affect it?
+        Why is the age of information crucial, and what factors can affect how up-to-date information is?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-completeness-in-information-quality-and-what-factors-can-affect-it
+    url: /learn/computer-science/questions/why-is-the-age-of-information-crucial-and-what-factors-can-affect-how-uptodate-information-is
 ---

 &nbsp;